Mizzou BioJoint® Center offers unique treatments that bring biological solutions to knee, hip, shoulder, ankle and other joint problems.

 Your success is our top priority.
 Learn more about how our team of doctors, therapists and other specialists will work with you to develop a comprehensive care strategy that will help meet your individual needs and goals.

 As part of the Missouri Orthopaedic Institute, you’ll receive personalized care from Day One.
-From helping you determine whether Mizzou BioJoint® is right for you to assisting with travel arrangements and lodging if you're coming from out of town, our team is here for you.
+From helping you determine whether a procedure from Mizzou BioJoint® is right for you to assisting with travel arrangements and lodging if you're coming from out of town, our team is here for you.

 Related Conditions & Treatments